andrefs/derzis/README.md

 #### Running

 - Edit `data/seeds.txt` and add the IRIs for the seed resources.
-- Edit `common/config.js`, `worker/config.js` or `manager/config.js`
-  to modify the crawler parameters.
+- Edit `src/config/index.ts` to modify the crawler parameters.
 - Run `docker-compose up --build`.

 ### Locally